billster45/NLP-Intuition/README.md

-Intuitive Explanations of TF-IDF VSM, LSA, and context word embeddings in R code
+Intuitive explanations of TF-IDF VSM, LSA, and context word embeddings in R code
 ================

 -   [Summary](#summary)